greenelab/phenoplier_manuscript/manuscript.md

 Beyond cardiovascular traits, there are other potentially interesting LVs that could extend our understanding of the mechanisms of niacin.
-For example, LV66, one of the top LVs affected by niacin (Supplementary Figure @fig:sup:lv66), was mainly expressed in ovarian granulosa cells.
+For example, LV66, one of the top LVs affected by niacin (Figure @fig:sup:lv66), was mainly expressed in ovarian granulosa cells.
 This compound has been very recently considered a potential therapeutic for ovarian diseases [@doi:10.1159/000495051; @doi:10.1071/RD20306], as it was found to promote follicle growth and inhibit granulosa cell apoptosis in animal models.